 11. You’ll Stay In Touch With Your Au Pair When He (or She) Goes Home

-One of the amazing benefits of hosting an au pair is the opportunity to build a friendship for life between your family and your au pairs.
+One of the amazing benefits of hosting an au pair is the opportunity to build a friendship for life between your family and your au pair.

-Even if you don’t agree with your au pair on everything, and you won’t, it’s still incredible for your kids to keep in touch with him or her and keep learning about their home country for years after.
+Even if you disagree with your au pair on everything, and you won’t, it’s still incredible for your kids to keep in touch with him or her and keep learning about their home country for years after.